-Marine science is defined here as: marine research, monitoring and science communication and refers to both the bio-physical and social environments.
+Marine science is defined here as: marine research, monitoring and science communication and refers to both the biophysical and social environments.
 These are defined as:

 - Research is about increasing the understanding of: (i) the structure and functioning of ecosystems (i.e. fundamental or strategic research) and (ii) human interactions with the natural environment (i.e. applied research).
 Research has four generic elements: inventory, baseline, process and prediction; - Monitoring is about measuring trends in the environment, particularly marine resource condition, pressure and the effectiveness and efficiency of management responses.
 Ecological monitoring includes monitoring of reference sites to assess natural variability, routine surveillance or ecosystem 'health' monitoring and compliance (usually by industry) monitoring.
-Social monitoring is about measuring trends in human use, attitudes and aspirations. - Science communication is about communicating scientific knowledge in a way that facilitates a better public understanding of the natural and social environments in order to positively influence public and stakeholder attitudes and behaviour to science, management and conservation.
+Social monitoring is about measuring trends in human use, attitudes and aspirations; and - Science communication is about transferring scientific knowledge into improved policy, planning and operational management, positively influencing community attitudes and behaviour towards conservation and sustainable use of the environment and influencing the attitudes of politicians, stakeholders, media and industry groups with an aim of building confidence about governance, regulation and the use of science and technology.

-5. Marine Science Needs and Priorities
+5. Marine Science needs and priorities

 5.1.
-Spatial Framework
+Spatial framework

 Marine science is best considered within a functional ecological context (i.e. at an ecosystem level within 'regions' of ecological similarity) as this will allow an integrated, regional approach to be taken across ecologically similar areas.
 This approach will be significantly more effective and efficient from both scientific (e.g. science in one area can be used or adapted for another area within the region) and operational perspectives.
 An example of the science links between MPAs in the same 'region' is the recent year-long water quality survey in the Jurien Bay Marine Park.
 Not only did this survey provide specific baseline data for Jurien but, as importantly, has contributed to the data needed to develop background estimates of key water quality parameters for the temperate coastal areas of south-west WA.
-One example of the broader utility of these data is in managing current and future water quality issues in the metropolitan coastal MPAs arising from sewage discharges into coastal waters off Perth.
+One example of the broader utility of these data is in managing current and future water quality issues in the metropolitan coastal MPAs arising from sewage discharges into the coastal waters off Perth.